 There’s no doubting the haunting quality of Laing’s voice, or her astonishing songwriting talent.
 Having won Best Newcomer, Best Female Vocalist and Performer Of The Year at the 1973 NZ Music Awards and Best Female Vocalist at the 1974 NZ Music Awards, she relocated to the UK, where she recorded a third album that remains unreleased.
 In 1980, she released Tied To The Tracks and joined Manfred Mann’s Earth Band, whose lead singer was another New Zealander, Chris Thompson.

-The second phase of Laing’s career got underway back in her homeland: she returned for a holiday in 1983, stayed, and was offered an album deal by the emergent indie label Pagan.
-Genre (1985) created renewed interest in a now very grown-up, spiky-haired Laing.
-A retooled, sample-heavy, electronic sound dominated South (1987) and the track “(Glad I’m) Not A Kennedy” was a sensation, resulting in UK remixes, international tours, and a number 2 hit in NZ.
+The second phase of Laing’s career got underway back in Aotearoa: she returned for a holiday in 1983, stayed, and was offered an album deal by emergent indie label Pagan.
+Genre (1985) created renewed interest in a now established, spiky-haired Laing.
+A retooled, sample-heavy, electronic sound dominated South (1987) and the track ‘(Glad I’m) Not A Kennedy’ was a sensation, resulting in UK remixes, international tours and a #2 hit in NZ.

 Laing worked actively with Sony NZ through the 90s, but these days keeps things low-key – with an occasional independent release and live date here and there.